ska-telescope/ska-mid-integration/docs/src/knowledge_base/deployment/deployment.rst

     #. **SdpScanInterfaceURL** : Interface version for SDP scan command.
 Currently defaults to "https://schema.skao.int/ska-sdp-scan/0.4".
     #. **LivelinessCheckPeriod** : This refers to the Period (in seconds) for the liveliness probe to monitor each device in a loop.
 Currently defaults to 1.5 seconds.
     #. **EventSubscriptionCheckPeriod** : This refers to the Period (in seconds) for the event subscriber to check the device subscriptions in a loop.
 Currently defaults to 1.5 seconds.
-    #. **CommandTimeOut** : This refers to the timeout (in seconds) for the command execution.
+    #. **CommandTimeOutDefault** : This refers to the timeout (in seconds) for the command execution.
 Currently defaults to 110 seconds.
     #. **AbortCommandTimeOut** : This refers to the timeout for the Subarray ABORTED obsState transition.
 Once the AbortCommandTimeOut exceeds, SubarrayNode transitions to obsState FAULT.
 Currently defaults to 130 seconds.

 SDP Subarray Leaf Node